Setting the standard for cleaner skies

 World’s best university for social and environmental impact

-We’re the top higher education institution in the world in the Times Higher Education University Impact Rankings.
+We are ranked among the top universities in the world in the Times Higher Education University Impact Rankings.
 The rankings use the UN Sustainable Development Goals (SDG) as a framework, including SDG 12: Responsible consumption and production.

 Read more on how the SDGs inform our work